Mike Tyson went down in a shocking upset in 2004, but British heavyweight Danny Williams has been on the path to oblivion since then.

 “He gets enabled by rogue commissions and irresponsible regulation.
 This is the dark side of our sport, and it’s disgusting,” said DiBella.

 Williams has won one fight in three years.
-That came against an opponent with no victories to his name and eight losses.
+That came against an opponent with no victories and eight losses.

 Please hang them up, Danny.